 Datasets are the core component of Redivis.
-Datasets contain various metadata, documentation, and a versioned history of their tabular data.
+Datasets contain various metadata and documentation, as well as one or more tables with data and a versioned history.

 Some components of a dataset may not be available to you until you are granted access, while others are completely public for you to use.

 You can create your own datasets to use in your projects and share with colleagues.

 The header and Overview tab contains all of the cataloging and version information for this dataset.

 All datasets start with their version tag as

 You can bookmark this dataset to keep track of it.
 All bookmarked datasets will appear in the datasets list of your workspace.

 Size (in bytes) of the most recent version of the table.